ggetzie/nnr-photos/README.md

 --thumbSize=64
 ```

 It's also easy to process an entire directory of images at a time with a small script.
+The script below will process all images in a directory called `images_raw` and place the output in subfolders in the directory `images_processed`.

 ```bash
 #!/usr/bin/env bash